-The function of materials widely depends on the crystalline structure and the modification of that structure during the application.
-In the special case of piezoelectric actuators an applied electric field couples elastic strain and polarization.
-Among the various types of piezoelectric devices only actuators rely on high electric fields to generate high strains and forces.
+Piezoelectric ceramics exhibit the remarkable property to couple elastic strain and polarization under the influence of an applied electric field.
+Among the various types of ferroelectric devices only actuators rely on high electric fields to generate high strains and forces.
 Prominent examples for actuators are multilayer stack actuators used for nanopositioning or in modern combustion engines for automobiles to control injection cycles.
 Despite extensive studies and elaborated measurement techniques, the correlation between macroscopic strain and structural response is still not fully understood.

 Most of the relevant systems found up to now are compositions close to phase boundaries linking highly correlated phases.
 This results in major challenges for structural analyses due to overlapping reflections.
 Apart from the well-known field induced structural responses such as domain switching and the piezoelectric effect we recently identified field induced phase transitions in different systems as an additional poling mechanism [1,2].
-The development of a structural analysis of in operando powder diffraction data allows resolving all three involved poling mechanisms within only one experiment.
+In this contribution we present a structural analysis of in situ powder diffraction data that is capable of resolving all three involved poling mechanisms within only one experiment.
 The key to obtain enough information for such an analysis is a combination of high resolution and a broad Q-range, together with different sample orientations.
 This can be done with either X-ray or Neutron powder diffraction.
 The results not only separately reveal the contributions of each poling mechanism to the macroscopic strain, but also different behaviours of the individual phases.
+Several studies on lead containing as well as lead free systems showed significant changes while crossing the phase boundaries.
+Additionally, the calculation of the elastic strain perfectly matches the macroscopic observations, confirming the accuracy of the applied models.